SCORP: Scene-Consistent Multi-agent Diffusion Planning with Stable Online Reinforcement Post-Training for Cooperative Driving: Experiments and Discussion

 Post-training uses group size $G\!=\!10$.
 Each rollout batch is optimized for 1 epoch with mini-batch size 16 for 10M fine-tuning steps.
-Following~\cite{li2026plannerrft}, we use 4\,s reward horizon, reward weights (collision/off-road/progress) $8/1/4$, KL weight $\beta\!=\!0.1$, and learning rate $10^{-5}$.
+Following~\cite{li2026plannerrft}, we use a reward horizon of 4\,s, reward weights (collision/off-road/progress) $8/1/4$, KL weight $\beta\!=\!0.1$, and learning rate $10^{-5}$.
 For effective exploration, we use DAPO-style clipping $[-0.15,0.2]$~\cite{yu2025dapo}, and clamp a minimum sampling-time standard deviation of $\sigma_\text{min}^\text{sam}=0.2$.
-For training stability, we clamp the per-step log-likelihood standard deviation to $\sigma_\text{min}^\text{prob}=0.1$.
-We set gated thresholds to $\mathrm{std}_{1}/\mathrm{std}_{2}= 0.03/0.06$ (10\%/20\% of the reward standard deviation based on), guided by signal-to-noise~\cite{roberts2008signal} and advantage-collapse analysis~\cite{zhong2026rc} and use $\gamma_{\mathrm{denoise}}\!=\!0.9$.
+For training stability, we clamp the per-step log-likelihood standard deviation to $\sigma_\text{min}^\text{prob}=0.1$ and use $\gamma_{\mathrm{denoise}}\!=\!0.9$.
+Moreover, we set the gating thresholds to $\mathrm{std}_1/\mathrm{std}_2=0.03/0.06$, corresponding to approximately 10\%/20\% of the empirical standard deviation of group rewards, as informed by signal-to-noise considerations~\cite{roberts2008signal} and advantage-collapse analysis~\cite{zhong2026rc}.
 Post-training runs in BF16 on one NVIDIA 5090 GPU.

 \textbf{Metrics.} We report collision rate (CR), off-road rate (OR), average speed (AS), average displacement error (ADE), and kinematic infeasibility (Kin).
 We treat CR, OR, and AS as \emph{primary} closed-loop objectives reflecting safety and traffic efficiency, and use ADE and Kin as \emph{secondary} diagnostics for imitation fidelity and physical feasibility.
 CR checks SAT-based oriented-box overlap; OR checks drivable-area boundary crossing; AS is mean per-step displacement; ADE is the $\ell_2$ position error to ground truth; and Kin counts violations of acceleration and curvature bounds with limits 6\,m/s$^2$ and 0.3\,m$^{-1}$.
 For fairness, all methods are evaluated with the same simulator configuration, including scenario split, agent count, horizon, and replanning frequency; values with $\pm$ report mean and standard deviation over repeated closed-loop evaluations in the main comparison tables, while ablation tables report point estimates under the same protocol for compactness.